Indie MEGABOOTH — Email Newsletter Case Study

 Looks like the sign got jostled a bit, but you get the idea!

-So once we had people signed up, what did the emails look like?
+So once we had people signed up, what emails did we send them?
 That was something else I did.
-Not just the writing but the layouts and implementation in MailChimp too.
-I’ll be showing three emails here, and we’ll start out with a fairly standard one:
+Not just the writing but the layouts and setup in MailChimp too.
+I’ll be showing three emails here, and we’ll start with a fairly standard one:

 Now, before we move to the next, there are a couple elements I want to highlight: